-A Navy sailor assigned to a nuclear submarine scaled the wall of a burning apartment building to save an entrapped woman Tuesday, an act captured on video by a bystander.
+A Navy sailor assigned to a nuclear submarine scaled the wall of a burning apartment building to save multiple people, including an entrapped woman and her son Tuesday, an act captured on video by a bystander.

 The video shows Petty Officer 1st Class Gabriel Journey, an Electronics Technician Nuclear, assigned to the USS Albany fast attack submarine in Norfolk, climbing to a narrow ledge on the exterior of an apartment as a woman calls for help from a window and as smoke and flames close in.
 Journey pulled the woman and her son from the flames, easing them into the arms of the crowd beneath.

-Journey also helped evacuate two more people from a different window using a ladder before the apartment was fully engulfed in flames.
+Journey also helped rescue two more people from a different window using a ladder before the apartment was fully engulfed.

-“I’ve always been the type of person to help when i can,” Journey said.
-He credited Navy training submarine training with making the difference.
+“I’ve always been the type of person to help when I can,” Journey said.
+He credited Navy submarine training with making the difference.
 “We do casualty response training onboard submarines.
 That helped me maintain a calm posture in a chaotic situation.”

 “I pulled over and a young lady in the parking lot said her apartment was on fire.
 We called 911 and ended up on hold,” he said.
 Eventually he flagged down a police officer then joined a group gathered under a window.
 As high winds stoked the fire from unit to unit in the complex, a woman appeared in the window.